josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 ## 1. MOD — The Hardware Maximalist

 **Archetype:**
 Believes physical robustness signals institutional seriousness.

+*"If it does not occupy real 3D space, there is insufficient evidence that it is, in fact, real, and therefore it is not procurable."*

 **Typical posture:**
 - oversized devices